snowplow/documentation/docs/collecting-data/collecting-from-own-applications/webview-tracker/index.md

 import { trackSelfDescribingEvent } from '@snowplow/webview-tracker';
 ```

-In addition, you will need to install the iOS or Android tracker in your native code and configure and initialize a tracker (see the [mobile tracker docs][mobile-tracker-setup-docs]).
+In addition, you will need to install the iOS or Android tracker in your native code and configure and initialize a tracker (see the [mobile tracker docs](../mobile-trackers/installation-and-set-up/index.md)).
 Afterwards, you will be able to subscribe to and track the events from the WebView tracker in a Web view by calling `Snowplow.subscribeToWebViewEvents(webView)`.

   </TabItem>
   <TabItem value="tag" label="Using Snowplow tag">